Deterministic and probabilistic neural surrogates of global hybrid-Vlasov simulations: Discussion

 \section{Discussion}

 In this work, we presented neural surrogates of global hybrid-Vlasov simulations with built-in uncertainty quantification.
 The emulation, however, takes place on a 2D plane and on a regular grid.
 Global hybrid-Vlasov models are in general computationally so demanding that mesh refinement becomes essential, especially when modeling the full three spatial dimensions.
 This allows for higher spatial resolution in critical regions, like the bow shock and the magnetotail reconnection site near Earth, while using lower resolution in less important areas such as inflow and outflow boundaries~\cite{ganse2023enabling} resulting in irregular data structures.
-GNNs have been shown to work well also for irregular domains where they have been used for predicting the mean flow~\cite{mousavi2025rigno} as well as the full distribution~\cite{valencia2025learning} of PDE systems.
+GNNs were deliberately chosen as the architecture here as they have been shown to work well also for irregular domains.
+They have been used for predicting both the mean flow~\cite{mousavi2025rigno} and the full distribution~\cite{valencia2025learning} of PDE systems.
 Recently physics-motivated adaptive mesh refinement has also been implemented for Vlasiator~\cite{kotipalo2024physics}, where the refinement is controlled directly by physical conditions.
 These developments present additional interesting challenges for neural emulators.

-Here we predict the spatiotemporal evolution of velocity space moments of the ion VDFs, which Vlasiator solves fully.
-A natural progression would be to forecast the entire VDFs over time, rather than just their moments.
-Here one could take inspiration from previous work on emulating gyrokinetic simulations~\cite{paischer2025gyroswin}, where a hierarchical vision transformer was used for evolving the full 5D dynamics.
-Further extending to three spatial dimensions is required for it to be physically complete, where early studies have demonstrated that neural emulators can scale effectively to large 3D fluid simulations~\cite{luo2025transolver++, molinaro2025generative, holzschuh2025p3d}.
-Hence, a full hybrid-Vlasov emulator would have to model a 3D + 3V, or six-dimensional, system to reproduce the complete phase-space dynamics.

-Producing sufficient training data to create a useful 3D + 3V kinetic-scale neural emulator would require immense computational resources.
-Advances in speeding up Vlasiator are taking place that could alleviate this issue to some extent.
-For example, the previously mentioned adaptive mesh refinement is one important improvement.
-Further ongoing work on porting the simulation code to support running on GPUs~\cite{battarbee2025porting} is a necessary long term investment for speeding up the simulation as hardware accelerators continues to become more powerful.
-Lastly, using machine learning to compress the VDFs~\cite{papadakis2025neural} could offer a promising way to alleviate the most computationally demanding part of the simulation.